monopole/snt/basics/namespaces.md

 kubectl config view | grep namespace:
 ```

-The rest of the commands will operate in this namespace.
+The rest of the commands will operate in this
+namespace, rather than in `default`, so that the role
+of namespace is more evident in command output
+to follow.